 You will be shown a view with further settings:

 - “Who can bypass the lobby?”
 (Vilka kan gå förbi lobbyn?)
-There are three options: Everyone; everyone in your organisation and federated organisations; or everyone in your organisation.
-“In my organisation” refers to Umeå University as a whole.
+There are a few options.

 - Allowing dial-in users to bypass the lobby should always be set to “No”.